KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Related Work and Motivation

 \subsection{Related Work}

-To mitigate the memory challenges associated with KV Cache, researchers have developed a variety of optimization approaches, primarily centered on compression techniques and dynamic memory management \cite{kwon2023efficient,lee2024infinigen}.
+To mitigate KV Cache memory challenges, researchers have developed many optimization methods, primarily centered on compression techniques and dynamic memory management \cite{kwon2023efficient,lee2024infinigen}.
 We mainly discuss the KV Cache compression techniques related to this work.
-Existing compression approaches encompass quantization, sparsification, and KV Cache sharing \cite{sun2024you, wu2024layer, yang2024kvsharer}.
+Existing compression approaches encompass quantization, sparsification \cite{zhang2023h2o,li2024snapkv}, and KV Cache sharing \cite{sun2024you, wu2024layer}.
+Our method is orthogonal to existing weight quantization \cite{frantar2022gptq, lin2023awq} and sparsification methods, and it can also be used as a guideline for the importance of different layers during KV sparsification to achieve more accurate KV eviction.